RioRocker97/birb_classifier/developer_note.md

 - GCP is very useful for deployment
 - I'm confident enough that Docker Container is not so hard to use
 - How to use Pool and Thread ???
 Need to try them both for increasing performance
+- just realized that GCP's cloud run and cloud function can handle concurrency

 # Daily Progression
 - 19/7/2021 night